freeCodeCamp/awesome-quincy-larson-emails/README.md

 **If you find these learning resources to be worth your time, consider supporting the nonprofit with a tax-deductible donation: [https://donate.freecodecamp.org](https://donate.freecodecamp.org) or with a monthly donation via their Patreon account: https://www.patreon.com/m/4797564/**

+### Feb 17, 2023
+1. It's 2023 and not only can you play other people's video games – you can build games yourself.
+This freeCodeCamp GameDev course will teach you how to use JavaScript to code your own physics-based action game.
+You'll learn how to animate game sprites, implement collision detection, and program enemy AI.
+Along the way, you'll learn some CSS3, vanilla JavaScript, HTML Canvas, and other broadly useful open source tools.
+(3 hour YouTube course): https://www.freecodecamp.org/news/create-an-animated-physics-game-with-javascript/

+2. What's the simplest way to get started with Python web development?
+Well, many developers will recommend Flask.
+You can learn the basics of this light-weight web development framework in just a few hours of study.
+This Python Web Development course will teach you how to build and deploy a production-ready, database-driven Flask app.
+(4 hour YouTube course): https://www.freecodecamp.org/news/develop-database-driven-web-apps-with-python-flask-and-mysql/

+3. z-index is easily one of the most confusing properties in all of CSS.
+It controls how HTML elements appear on the page, and how close they are to your user's eyeballs.
+This beginner tutorial will teach you about "Stacking Context."
+It will give you a solid mental model.
+Soon you too will understand how your browser's DOM renders elements on top of one another.
+(40 minute read): https://www.freecodecamp.org/news/z-index-property-and-stacking-order-css/

+4. What are URIs?
+What are HTTP Headers?
+How does DNS work?
+This HTTP Networking Handbook will teach you many of the fundamentals about how the web works, with lots of helpful illustrations.
+You can bookmark it to use it as a reference.
+And freeCodeCamp also published a 4-hour video course to accompany it if you want to go even deeper. (full-length book): https://www.freecodecamp.org/news/http-full-course/

+5. Learn Asynchronous Programming for beginners.
+This in-depth guide will teach you key async JavaScript concepts.
+You'll learn about the Call Stack, the Callback Queue, Promises, Threading, Async-Await, and more.
+If you want to take your computer science knowledge to the next level, this is well worth your time.
+(30 minute read): https://www.freecodecamp.org/news/asynchronism-in-javascript/

+Quote of the Week: *"In physics, you don't have to go around making trouble for yourself.
+Nature does it for you."* — Frank Wilczek, Physicist, Professor, and Nobel Laureate

 ### Feb 10, 2023
 1. When I was first learning to code, I had trouble understanding exactly what an API is.
 But I came to understand that, in its simplest form, an API is like a website.
 But instead of sending HTML to a browser or mobile app, an API sends data.
 Usually JSON data.
 This in-depth freeCodeCamp course is taught by experienced developer and instructor Craig Dennis.
 It will teach you how to code your own REST API – complete with server-side code, client-side data fetching, and more.
 (3 hour YouTube course): https://www.freecodecamp.org/news/apis-for-beginners/